Program Registration Waiver and Policies

 LATE PICK-UP OF CHILDREN

 Children will be supervised for a five (5) minute grace period after the program has ended.
-Beyond the grace period, and at the discretion of the program’s Director, parents / guardians may be levied an additional charge of $1 per minute in order to discourage late pickup.
+Beyond the grace period, and at the discretion of the program’s supervisor, parents / guardians may be levied an additional charge of $1 per minute in order to discourage late pickup.
 After three (3) late charges have been levied, the Manor Park Community Council (MPCC) reserves the right to withdraw the participant from the program.
 No refund will be offered.
 A child will be supervised by MPCC staff for a maximum duration of one (1) hour after the specified end time of the program while staff attempt to make arrangements for the pick-up of the child through the parent / guardian or emergency contact.
 If staff have not successfully arranged for the pick-up of the child within one (1) hour of the program’s termination, staff will contact the police and turn the child over to their care.

 It is the responsibility of the participant or parent/guardian of the participant to identify themselves or their child(ren) if they have a severe allergy and require an auto-injector.